 What Is Clinical Psychology?

-Clinical psychologists tend to work more with serious mental illness.
+As a clinical psychologist, you tend to work more with a serious mental illness.
 The work of a clinical psychologist often overlaps with that of a psychiatrist; after WWII, clinical psychologists began to treat soldiers returning from war for issues such as post-traumatic stress disorder—work that would previously have been reserved for a psychiatrist.
 Clinical psychologists today focus on a variety of serious mental illnesses, including bipolar disorder, schizophrenia, and major depressive disorders, among others.

-In terms of the theories that underlay their work, clinical psychologists focus on psychoanalytical and behavioral persuasions when treating their clients; their training tends to emphasize psychopathology.
+In terms of the theories that underlay their work, clinical psychologists focus on psychoanalytic and behavioral persuasions when treating their clients; their training tends to emphasize psychopathology.
 Clinical psychologists are often employed in more clinical “bedside” settings such as hospitals and medical schools, though many also work in private practice.
+Other areas of work include mental health counseling.

 What Is Counseling Psychology?